phoubia/vexillon/README.md

 </p>

 ### About
-About Vexillon
-Vexillon is a FastFlag editor for roblox that simplifies the normal bootstrapping method for people looking to submit their FastFlag lists fast without having to make whole files and folders.
+Vexillon is a FastFlag editor designed specifically for Roblox, helping users customize their game client with ease.
+It simplifies the process of submitting FastFlag lists without the need to create complex files and folders, making it an efficient tool for Roblox engineers and players alike.

-Vexillon has alot of features surrounding FastFlags to suit the users expectations as every feature come from user requests which you can submit yourself in the Discord server.
+Vexillon offers a variety of features based on user requests and is constantly evolving to meet the needs of the community.
+The software provides access to FastFlag management tools, which allow users to override existing FastFlags in their Roblox client.
+However, it is important to note that misuse of Vexillon’s features can put your account at risk, and we strongly discourage any abuse, as it violates Roblox, Discord, and GitHub guidelines.
 ### Liscense

 ```